PlanetLive/LinearA/axe/README.md

 Hiro Kuroda found that the disc can be read in both directions like, forming for 4 unique story sequences.
 Perhaps reversing phrases was a means to send back messages to confirm receipt and add more details.

-## The Four Seasons of the Phaistos Disc
+## A Story of Annual Trade Migrations between Families

 [Loren Heyns](../../earth/) has added brackets with mirror-network trade system info.
 Oracles coordinated from hilltops with Minoan sailers to manage trade routes by approved white-hull boats.
 They collected taxes for storage in caves (national treasuries), as depicted in Minoan murals.
 Inspired by [Sheppard Baird's Minoan Web of Mirrors and Scripts](https://www.minoanatlantis.com/Minoan_Mirror_Web.php)